757mmHg

 What's the standard atmospheric pressure?

-The standard atmospheric pressure for humans is 760 mm Hg.
-This is considered the most comfortable level, but the standard pressure varies with altitude: the higher the altitude, the lower the pressure.
+The standard atmospheric pressure is 760 mmHg.
+This pressure is considered the most comfortable for people, but standard pressure varies with altitude: the higher the altitude, the lower the pressure.

 How is atmospheric pressure measured?